Heydon/cel-animation/README.md

 **Note: In some browsers, you'll need to [go to the actual SVG](http://heydonworks.com/frame-animation-demos/sharky.svg) to see it animate.
 It is therefore recommended to use this animation technique with inline SVG, not `<img>` elements.**

 My shark SVG is animated using two frame animations on SVG `<g>` elements, set out as follows.
 Note that the `.eyes` animation has the open eye set at 6 frames.
-Both animations alernate.
+Both animations alternate.

 ```
 .tail {